 If you already have a dog and you’re planning to buy a home, you’ll need to add your pet to your insurance policy when you sign up for coverage.
 If you’re considering getting a dog after you’ve bought a home, it’s a good idea to review your coverage and see if it includes any restrictions around the types of dogs that are covered.

-In most cases, having a dog doesn’t cost you much extra, but in case of incidents like a dog bite, you’ll need the proper coverage.
-In 2019, the average cost of a dog bite or another dog-related injury nationwide was $44,760, with California and Florida leading the nation in the number of claims.
+In most cases, having a dog doesn’t cost you much extra, but in case of incidents such as a dog bite, you’ll need the proper coverage.
+In 2019, the average cost per claim of a dog bite or another dog-related injury nationwide was $44,760, with California and Florida leading the nation in the number of claims.

 How Your Dog’s Breed Could Impact Your Costs

-Some insurance companies won’t cover specific breeds that they consider to be more aggressive or dangerous, including:
+Some insurance companies won’t cover specific breeds they consider to be more aggressive or dangerous, including:

 - Alaskan malamutes